harp/harpjs.com/public/docs/development/stylus.md

 ## Managing Imports

 If you are familiar with Sass, you will accustomed to naming your partials with a leading underscore.
 This is permitted with Stylus, but not required.
 Because of this, you must explicitly reference the leading underscore when using `@import` to bring in a partial.
-For example, if you have a partial called `_example.styl`, you must use import it using `@import "_example".
+For example, if you have a partial called `_example.styl`, you must use import it using `@import "_example"`.
 Simply saying `@import "example"` will not work in Stylus.

 ## Using Nib